LucasDelfino92/morrowindsharp/main.md

 - **Replace** will delete the installed mod, and install the new file.
 This option is generally recommended when installing a new version of the main file.
 - **Rename** will install the new file under a different name, as a separate mod.
 This option is generally recommended when installing multiple files that are unrelated to each other (as is the case of compilation pages that list many mini-mods).

-> ⚠️ By default, this guide will always ask users to download the main file from a Nexus page.
+> ℹ️ By default, this guide will always ask users to download the main file from a Nexus page.
 If different or more detailed instructions are required, they will be provided.
 When necessary, the guide will ask you to merge, replace, or rename files in order to avoid issues.

 ### Manual download installation